cloudOver/corecluster-agent-ssh/README.md

-# SSH storage driver for CoreCluster
+# SSH driver for CoreCluster
-This is SSH storage driver for CoreCluster cloud.
+This is SSH driver for CoreCluster cloud.
+Install this package to enable SSH driver support in your cloud, both on the management machine and on all nodes.

 # Configuration
-Update agents.py in CoreCluster to provide proper support of node, image and storage tasks.
-Update /etc/corenetwork/config.py and enable all ssh drivers on nodes and management machine.
+Update /etc/corenetwork/config.py and add new entry to the APPS list:
+    corecluster-storage-ssh.app